secretGeek/til/npm/getting_started.md

 They are just warnings -- so it did go ahead and install the package.

+`ENOENT`, by the way, means "Error No Entry"

 Here's what's been created, in terms of folders...

     hello1